Configure Verified ID by VU Identity Card as your Identity Verification Partner

 Look for VUSecurity in the Search/select issuers drop-down.

-Check the VUIdentityCard credential with the attributes such as firstname, lastname, number, country, gender, birth-date, and nationality or any other credential type.
+Check the VUIdentityCard credential with the attributes such as firstname, lastname, number, country/region, gender, birth-date, and nationality or any other credential type.

 Number attribute refers to National ID.
 For example, DNI-National Identification Number in Argentina.